Definition of Risk Adjusted Return

 - By calculating the risk-adjusted returns, investors can easily select the investment options that will help them calculate the risk and the returns.

-- The investor will get an idea of the investment to be made, and thus he will be able to make the correct decision regarding the investment.
+- The investor will gain an idea of the investment to make, enabling them to make the correct decision.

 - The investment decision cannot be based merely on returns earned from the portfolio or stock.
-The decision will also depend on the risk-adjusted returns, and for any stock, the better risk-adjusted return ratio will be the outcome of the investment from that stock.
+The decision will also depend on the risk-adjusted returns, and the investment outcome from that stock will determine the better risk-adjusted return ratio.

 Advantages